Internet privacy: Third-Party Requests

 Third-Party Requests are HTTP data connections from client devices to addresses on the web which are different from the website the user is currently surfing.
 Many alternative tracking technologies to cookies are based on third-party requests.
 Their importance has increased during the last few years and even accelerated after Mozilla (2019), Apple (2020), and Google (2022) have announced to block third-party cookies by default.

 Third requests may be used for embedding external content (e.g. advertisements) or for loading external resources and functions (e.g. images, icons, fonts, captchas, JQuery resources and many others).
 Depending on the type of resource loaded, such requests may enable third parties to execute a device fingerprint or place any other kind of marketing tag.
 Irrespective of the intention, such requests do often disclose information that may be sensitive, and they can be used for tracking either directly or in combination with other personally identifiable information.
 Most of the requests disclose referrer details that reveal the full URL of the actually visited website.
 In addition to the referrer URL, further information may be transmitted by the use of other request methods such as HTTP POST.
-Since 2018 Mozilla partially mitigates the risk of third-party requests by cutting the referrer information when using the private browsing mode.
+Since 2018 Mozilla has partially mitigated the risk of third-party requests by cutting the referrer information when using private browsing mode.
 However, personal information may still be revealed to the requested address in other areas of the HTTP-header.